Heterogeneity, Uncertainty and Learning: Semiparametric Identification and Estimation: Identification

 \section{Identification}

 We first provide in Subsection~\ref{subsec31} a high-level overview of the underlying reweighting scheme that plays an important role in both of the proposed identification strategies.
-We then discuss identification in the leading case with both known and unknown unobserved heterogeneity (Subsection~\ref{sec:kl}), before turning to the pure learning case where the only source of permanent unobserved heterogeneity is assumed to be initially unknown to the agent (Subsection~\ref{sec:l}).
+We then discuss identification in the case with both known and unknown unobserved heterogeneity (Subsection~\ref{sec:kl}), before turning to the pure learning case where the only source of permanent unobserved heterogeneity is initially unknown to the agent (Subsection~\ref{sec:l}).